zixuanzhang/BIS180Lgithub/Assignment1.md

 ```
 We can firstly use `compseq`command to extract the word composition of original proteome sequence file.
 then use `compseq` again to extract the word composition of shuffled sequence file;
-Then use `diff` command to detect if there is any different in the word composition.
+Then use `diff` command to detect if there is any different in the word composition files.
 If there is no output after this command executed, it means the shuffled sequence is exactly the same as the original file in respect to amino acids compositions.
 ```